Presidential palace, Ho Chi Minh City, 2008

 2002 - 2008

-A white southern community in Little Rock, Arkansas during the 1970’s is the background of my autobiography.
-The exposure of Vietnamese culture was limited to only my mother at the time.
-What little experience with my heritage was often cast aside for the dominating social norm as a means of “fitting in”.
-While many of these color images represent a society that are contextually familiar yet they are a stark reminder that I still remain an outsider in Viet Nam.
-In 2002, I began surveying the daily life of remaining relatives in Viet Nam in search for the origin of my cultural background and as a resolution of my identity conflict.
+A white southern community in Little Rock, Arkansas, during the 1970s is the background of my autobiography.
+My exposure to Vietnamese culture was limited to my mother at the time.
+What little experience I had with my heritage was often set aside to fit in with the dominant social norm.
+While many of these images represent a familiar society, they remind me that I still remain an outsider in Viet Nam.
+In 2002, I began surveying the daily life of my remaining relatives in Viet Nam in search of my cultural background and to resolve my identity conflict.
+This is a collection of images from three separate trips to my homeland.

 My mother's Sai Gon residence, 2002